Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Abstract

 \section{Abstract}

-Forecasting of renewable energy generation provides key insights which may help with decision-making towards global decarbonisation.
-Renewable energy generation can often be represented through cross-sectional hierarchies, whereby a single farm may have multiple individual generators.
-Hierarchical forecasting through reconciliation has demonstrated a significant increase in the quality of forecasts both theoretically and empirically.
-However, it is not evident whether forecasts generated by individual temporal and cross-sectional aggregation can be superior to integrated cross-temporal forecasts and to individual forecasts on more granular data.
-In this study, we investigate the accuracies of different cross-sectional and cross-temporal reconciliation methods using both linear regression and gradient boosting machine learning for forecasting wind farm power generation.
-We found that cross-temporal reconciliation is superior to individual cross-sectional reconciliation at multiple temporal aggregations.
-Cross-temporally reconciled machine learning base forecasts also demonstrated a high accuracy at coarser temporal granularities, which may encourage adoption for short-term wind forecasts.
-We also show that linear regression can outperform machine learning models across most levels in cross-sectional wind time series.
+Renewable energy generation is of utmost importance for global decarbonization.
+Forecasting renewable energies, particularly wind energy, is challenging due to the inherent uncertainty in wind energy generation, which depends on weather conditions.
+Recent advances in hierarchical forecasting through reconciliation have demonstrated a significant increase in the quality of wind energy forecasts for short-term periods.
+We leverage the cross-sectional and temporal hierarchical structure of turbines in wind farms and build cross-temporal hierarchies to further investigate how integrated cross-sectional and temporal dimensions can add value to forecast accuracy in wind farms.
+We found that cross-temporal reconciliation was superior to individual cross-sectional reconciliation at multiple temporal aggregations.
+Additionally, machine learning based forecasts that were cross-temporally reconciled demonstrated high accuracy at coarser temporal granularities, which may encourage adoption for short-term wind forecasts.
+Empirically, we provide insights for decision-makers on the best methods for forecasting high-frequency wind data across different forecasting horizons and levels.